 Below: A stem leaf: 1st photo - top side, 2nd photo - underside which is paler in color.

 Notes: Eloise Butler first recorded planting Flowering Spurge in the Garden on July 27, 1910 and again on Sept.
 10, 1910 with plants obtained in Lake City, MN.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+In 1915 she found it growing in a different part of the Garden.
+More plants were added in 1922, '24 and '25.
+Martha Crone planted it in 1948 and 1953.
 Cary George reported planting it in 1995 and 1998.
 It is native to Minnesota in counties along the East side of the State from Pine south to the SE corner plus St. Louis County and Renville.
 General U.S. distribution is the eastern half of the country.
 The Euphorbias are a large world-wide genus.
 There are 14 members of the genus with known populations in Minnesota and several others were once reported but there are no collected specimens of those.

 Eloise wrote of this plant: "On dry or sandy soil by the roadsides and on the prairies, throughout the rest of the season, will be found the flowering spurge, Euphorbia corollata.
 On account of its white, filmy, lace-like inflorescence, it is much used by florists to set off other flowers in bouquets.
 What seem to be petals in the flower cluster are colored bracts.
 The flowers themselves are inconspicuous.
 The Euphorbias form a large family of highly specialized plants, including the small-leaved, pestiferous weedmats [or sandmats], poinsettias and trees in the tropics.
 One of the characters is a milky sap, which is, in the rubber tree, now indispensable to man."
 Published July 30, 1911, Minneapolis Sunday Tribune